AdobeDocs/core-services.en/help/interface/experience-cloud.md

 From Experience Cloud's header, you can:

-* Access your applications and services
+* Access all your Experience Cloud applications and services
 * From the Help menu, search for product documentation, tutorials, and community posts.
 View results in Experience League.
 * Globally search business objects using a global search (Experience Platform users only) in the Search field.
-* Manage your account preferences (alerts, notifications, and subscriptions)
+* Manage your account [preferences](features/account-preferences.md) (alerts, notifications, and subscriptions)

 ## Sign in to Experience Cloud {#signin}